The Internal Model Principle of Time-Varying Optimization: Simulation results

 \subsection{Optimization design for quadratic costs}

-We begin by numerically investigating the quadratic instance of~\eqref{eq:optimization_objective_f} with linear temporal variability, discussed previously in Example~\ref{ex:quadratic_cost}.
+We begin by numerically investigating the quadratic instance of~\eqref{eq:optimization_objective_f} with linear temporal variability, discussed previously in Examples~\ref{ex:quadratic_cost} and \ref{ex:quadratic_gradient_feedback}.
 With dimensions $n=p=4$, we chose the matrix $R\in\symmetric^4$ with random entries such that its eigenvalues are uniformly distributed in the open real interval $(0,1)$, and we set $Q = I \in\real^{4\times 4}$.
 We let the exosystem be $\dot\theta(t) = S\theta(t)$, where $S \in \real^{4 \times 4}$ is given by $S = \tilde S-\tilde S^\tsp$, and $\tilde S$ is a matrix with random entries uniformly distributed in the open real interval $(0,1)$.
 Notice that this choice ensures that the eigenvalues of $S$ are on the imaginary axis.
 We chose $H_c(\theta)=H_c \theta$ with $H_c = -R^\inv Q,$ which ensures~\eqref{eq:gradient_condition} holds (see Example~\ref{ex:quadratic_cost}).
-We applied Algorithm~\ref{alg:grad_feedback_design}, choosing $L$ such the eigenvalues of $S-LQ$ are uniformly distributed in the real interval $(-2,-1)$, letting $G_c = -R^\inv Q$, and
+We applied Algorithm~\ref{alg:grad_feedback_design}, choosing $L$ such the eigenvalues of $S-LQ$ are uniformly distributed in the real interval $(-2,-1)$, as described in Example~\ref{ex:quadratic_gradient_feedback}.
+Simulation results are presented in Fig.~\ref{fig:quadratic_simulation}.
+The top plot illustrates the time-varying signal $\theta(t)$ and the state of the optimization algorithm $z(t)$; the figure illustrates that $z(t)$ converges to $\theta(t)$ asymptotically (see discussion immediately after Theorem~\ref{thm:solvability_gradient_feedback}).
+The middle plot illustrates the gradient signal, validating the claim that the algorithm converges to a critical point (where the gradient is zero).
+Finally, the bottom plot illustrates, in log scale, the error between the optimization state $x(t)$ and the optimizer $ x^\star(t)$; this figure shows that convergence to the optimizer is exponential, up to numerical precision.